Biart95/appleseed-volumetric-rendering-proposal/detailed.md

 ### Volume Material

 The _Volume Material_ entity is a volumetric counterpart to _Material_ that describes participating media instead of surfaces.
 Its interface is more or less the same as the interface of _Material_, and it is also exposed to appleseed.studio and can be assigned to object instances in the same way that _Material_ does.
-For now, the generic version of _VolumeMaterial_ can contain the following parameters:
+For now, a generic version of _VolumeMaterial_ can contain the following parameters:

 - Phase Function
 - Volume Shader
 - Volume Data (can be added later when implementing non-homogeneous media)

-There are also OSL version of _VolumeMaterial_:
+There are also an OSL version of _VolumeMaterial_:

 - Volume Shader
 - OSL Volume